|

 where the indivisibleand non-material primal energy of the cosmos

-plunging into the material world doe
+plunging into the material world does so

 from the four directions as elemental forces: